| Re: Why no F-16 Class Association?

 But for some reason a few individuals call that fair, free and democratic while calling an open structure "North Korea" in the small.

 Rest assured that we will stay an open class, it is what I envisioned when starting out on this road in 2001 with the co-founders Kirt Simmons, Phill Brander and a little of John Pierce.
-And we are not going to bail out on it in 2005.
+It is the way we have done things ever since and we are not going to bail out on it in 2005 or in the years after that.

 But can I please request that everybody sticks to the framework !
 Otherwise we will go the way of the Hobie 17's.